How to Write the Best Groom Speech with Examples

 • “You have been my dream come true, and I can’t wait to start our journey together as husband and wife.
 You are the most beautiful, smart, and kind woman I have ever known, and I am so proud to be your husband.
 Let’s toast to our future, filled with happiness and adventure.
 To my wife!”

-Most couples prefer to have the groom’s speech as the final speech of the wedding reception, for various reasons.
+For various reasons, most couples prefer to have the groom’s speech as the final speech of the wedding reception.
 Here are some possible benefits of having the groom’s speech last:

 • It gives the groom more time to prepare and rehearse his speech, as he doesn’t have to worry about going first or second.